dvcrn/matrix-bridge-quickstart/README.md

 ### 1) How do I create rooms from remote rooms?

 Use the portal + `simplevent.ChatResync` flow.
 When you discover a new remote chat, create or load the portal, store metadata, then queue a resync with `CreatePortal = true`.
 The framework will call `GetChatInfo` to build the room state and create the Matrix room.
-Suggested locations: `connector/handle_remote.go` (queue helper) and `connector/handle_matrix.go` (`GetChatInfo`).
+Suggested locations: `connector/handle_remote.go` (queue helper), `connector/handle_matrix.go` (`GetChatInfo`), and `connector/types.go` (portal metadata).

 ```go
 portalKey := networkid.PortalKey{ID: networkid.PortalID(remoteRoomID)}